galaxyproject/cloudlaunch/README.md

 ### Deploying to Heroku

-The main instance of this app available at [biocloudcentral.org][7] is hosted on [Heroku][11].
+An instance of this app available at [biocloudcentral.org][7] is hosted on [Heroku][11].
 You can do the same by [registering][12] and [deploying][13] the app under your own account.
 To get started, add heroku as a remote repository: